srobo/website/_posts/2021-01-16-sr2021-first-league-sessions.md

 and Harris Westminster Sixth Form Team 1 are currently well placed for.

 At the end of the league we announced to teams the details of our second game module.
-This sees the territoties, that teams must claim to gain points, have 'links' added between them.
+This sees the territories, that teams must claim to gain points, have 'links' added between them.
 Coupled with a new restriction that prevents robots claiming territories unless they can form a chain back to thier starting zone, this makes for an intersting problem for teams to solve.